lbiragnet/covid_dashboard_lbiragnet/README.md

 ## Running the application

-Once the application has been configured with your API key and the location of your choice, open the package location via the command line.
+Once the application has been configured with your API key and the location of your choice, navigate to the src folder via the command line.
 To run the application, type:

 ```$ python -m main```